jdiasn/pyCourse/README.rst

    [I 22:45:52.397 NotebookApp] The Jupyter Notebook is running at: http://localhost:8888/ [I 22:45:52.398 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

-end the browser will show a new tab like this
+and the browser will show a new tab like this

 .. figure:: jupyter.png
    :height: 982px